Honda FC: J's Gatekeeper

 Honda F.C. does not intend to be promoted to the J. League due to the mandatory loss of corporate backing, although they have been always considered one of the JFL title contenders.
 They provide a big hurdle for those independent sides who wish to gain promotion.
-In order to achieve this goal, these teams need to finish in the top four in the league.
+In order to achieve this goal, these teams need to finish in the top two in the league.
 Honda perennially occupying one of these spots makes their challenge even more difficult.
 Supporters of these clubs have dubbed Honda F.C. as J's Gatekeeper (the Gatekeeper of J. League) with respect and some resentment.

 Honda F.C., having played in the old Japan Soccer League in the past but never contending for the title, has in 2007 given some J1 teams a run for their money in the Emperor's Cup, reaching the quarterfinals after disposing of former champions Kashiwa Reysol and top contenders Nagoya Grampus (their first quarterfinals since 1991).
 They were nevertheless defeated by J1 champions Kashima Antlers on 22 December.
 The 2008 cup did not go well for them, as they were eliminated by Sagan Tosu 4–0 in the third round, but they still won the JFL championship.

 Stadium

-The club's home arena is the Honda Miyakoda Soccer Stadium located in Kita-ku, Hamamatsu.
+The club's home arena is the Honda Miyakoda Soccer Stadium located in Hamana-ku, Hamamatsu.
 It is owned by Honda Motor Company.
 The stadium was redeveloped in 1996.
 This reconstruction included the building of a new mobile platform (1,000 seats) and corner floodlights.
 The stadium now holds 4,000 spectators.